eugeneware/ffmpeg-static/README.md

 $ npm install ffmpeg-static
 ```

 *Note:* During installation, it will download the appropriate `ffmpeg` binary from the [`b4.2.2` GitHub release](https://github.com/eugeneware/ffmpeg-static/releases/tag/b4.2.2).
+Use and distribution of the binary releases of FFmpeg are covered by their respective license.

 ## Example Usage